vosjo/nnaps/docs/userguide/mesa.rst

 profile_legend is an array containing the model_number when the profile is taken together with the profile name.
 Both for profiles and history files, only the actual data is saved, not the header info!

-For more options on 2h5 see :doc:`mesa_2h5`
+For more options on compressing models see :doc:`mesa_compress`

 Extracting parameters (extract)
 -------------------------------

 After compressing all the MESA models, it is time to extract some interesting parameters.
-This is done with the `nnaps-mesa -extract` command.
+This is done with the `nnaps-mesa extract` command.
 Extract will load the MESA model, detect the stability of the model and apply a CE ejection is requested and then extract overall parameters of the run.
 It can also detect which evolution phases the component go through during the model.

+**nnaps-mesa** extract [*options*]

+.. program:: nnaps-mesa extract

+.. option:: -i, -input (str) <input directory or csv file>

+    A directory containing the compressed stellar evolution models to extract, or a csv file containing a list of all models to extract and optionally individual extraction options for each model.
+The csv file needs to contain at least one column with the path to the model called 'path'

+.. option:: -o, outputfile (str) <output file path>

+    The path to the csv file where you want the extracted parameters to be stored.

+.. option:: -s, -setup (str) <setup file path>

+    yaml file containing the settings the extract action.

+    If not setup file is give, nnaps-mesa will look for one in the current directory or in the *<user>/.nnaps* directory.
+In that case the filename of the setup file needs to be *defaults_extract.yaml*.

+    If no setup file can be found anywhere, nnaps-mesa will use the defaults stored in the mesa.defaults module.

 Basic usage
 ^^^^^^^^^^^